czpilar/gdrive/README.md

 gDrive as core library
 ----------------------
-gDrive core can be used in any other application to provide function for uploading file(s) to Google Drive.
+gDrive core can be used in any other application to provide ability for uploading file(s) to Google Drive.

 ### Usage
 1. add implementation of `IGDriveCredential` interface to spring context